Topics Map > Known Issues (all tools) > Canvas - Known Issues

 Kaltura - Using "Kaltura Gallery" course media galleries and analytics in Canvas

 This document shows instructors how to use Kaltura course media galleries in Canvas.
 It also describes how to use the media gallery feature to get course level analytics on embedded media in a Canvas course.

-We don't generally recommend that instructors use this as the primary method of sharing media with your students because it can look like a large repository of media students may browse or access without context - especially if additional work isn't done to organize the media into playlists.
-We generally recommend instructors embed media in Canvas Pages and then organize those pages within Canvas Modules as described in Canvas - Upload and embed a new Kaltura Mediaspace video in a Canvas page .
-To use the various aspects of a Kaltura media gallery in your Canvas course:
+Learn@UW-Madison does not recommend that instructors use this as the primary method of sharing media with your students.
+The gallery can overwhelm students because it appears without context (especially if additional work isn't done to organize the media into playlists).
+Instead, we recommend instructors embed media in Canvas Pages and then organize those pages within Canvas Modules as described in Canvas - Upload and embed a new Kaltura Mediaspace video in a Canvas page.

 1. Enable the "Kaltura Gallery" in Canvas